St Francis Surgery: Pilgrims Close, Chandlers Ford, Eastleigh, SO53 4ST

 HRT pre-payment certificate

 You can buy an HRT prepayment certificate for £19.30 (the cost of two single items).
 This will cover your HRT prescriptions for up to 12 months.
-If you wish to benefit from the potential savings offered by this certicficate please contact your pharmacy directly OR call 0300 330 2089 OR follow the link
+If you wish to benefit from the potential savings offered by this certificate, please either contact your pharmacy directly, or call 0300 330 2089, or follow the link

 Help with prescription costs